How to Sleep with Hay Fever at Night

 6. Keep your room clean and tidy, and wipe surfaces from build-up dust and potential pollen particles.

-To help stop hay fever, or treat symptoms, some foods can help, including:
+To treat hay fever symptoms, some foods can help, including:

-• Other foods high in vitamin C can reduce symptoms and increase your immunity, such as citrus fruits, strawberries, sprouts, potatoes and tomatoes.
+• Other foods high in vitamin C, such as citrus fruits, strawberries, sprouts, potatoes, and tomatoes, can reduce symptoms and increase immunity.

-• Anti-inflammatory foods including leafy greens, fatty fish, turmeric, ginger, or fruits such as blueberries and purple grapes help to reduce hay fever.
+• Anti-inflammatory foods, such as leafy greens, fatty fish, turmeric, ginger, and fruits such as blueberries and purple grapes, help reduce hay fever.

-• And finally, probiotic foods can help your gut health, which in turn can help to ease allergies and hay fever.
-These include pickles, miso, kefir, yogurt, kimchi and some cheeses like mozzarella and cheddar.
+• Finally, probiotic foods can help your gut health, which in turn can help ease allergies and hay fever.
+These include pickles, miso, kefir, yoghurt, kimchi, and some cheeses like mozzarella and cheddar.

 Certain foods do make symptoms of hay fever worse due to their production of mucus within the body.
-So avoid dairy products, sugary foods, and starchy foods before bed to reduce the likelihood of making symptoms worse.
+So, avoid dairy products, sugary foods, and starchy foods before bed to reduce the likelihood of worsening symptoms.

 Woman steaming face over a bowel

 No matter how much you try to avoid pollen, sometimes it’s inevitable that you’ll suffer from symptoms.
-Anti-inflammatory nasal sprays are great for reaching the problem area directly, as well as eye drops for soothing and clearing your eyes.
-Alternatively, you could try the old steaming trick; place a towel over your head with your face over a hot bowl of water.
+Anti-inflammatory nasal sprays are great for reaching the problem area directly, and eye drops are used to soothe and clear your eyes.
+A traditional remedy like steam inhalation can also help clear nasal passages temporarily, especially before bed; place a towel over your head with your face over a hot water bowl.
 Add some Vicks drops to the water to really open up your nasal passages.

 About the author